42School/norminette/README.md

 ## Usage

+- Runs on the current folder and any subfolder:

 ```
 norminette
 ```

-Runs on the current folder and any subfolder
+- Runs on the given filename(s):

 ```
 norminette filename.[c/h]
 ```

-Runs on the given filename(s)
+- Prevents stopping on various blocking errors:

 ```
 norminette -d
 ```

-Prevents stopping on various blocking errors
+- Outputs all the debug logging:

 ```
 norminette -dd
 ```
-Outputs all the debug logging

 ## Docker usage